YoobeeWebTutors/javascript-manual/02-statements.md

 alert(10); // pieces of fruit available
 ```

 *Best Practice*:

 * Where possible, your code should be readable without comments.
 This is called self-documenting code.
 Soon you will be giving names to variables and functions, so name things so they are easily understood by anyone who reads your code.
-* Comment briefly and clearly whenever necessary to ensure that your intentions for each piece of code are clearly understood.(see <a href="http://codeguide.co/#css-comments">http://codeguide.co/#css-comments</a>
+* Comment briefly and clearly whenever necessary to ensure that your intentions for each piece of code are clearly understood.
+Refer to [Codeguide.co: CSS Comments](http://codeguide.co/#css-comments)

 We can also comment out lines we don't need for the moment, while we get something to work.
 It's best to actually remove commented out code before you share it on a version control system, such as Git.